 This is eye-opening.
 I wish I did it sooner.
 There are many purchases and financial decisions (ie lending money) I could’ve avoided or said ‘no’ to had I known I couldn’t afford it.

 Cash requires no explanation.
 Most of mine is in the bank but I think I should keep Php 10,000 in the house for emergencies.

 My investments amounting to Php 23,973.84 are all initial investments to equity funds and stocks.
-I’ve been dabbling in investments since 6 years ago, but I wasn’t consistent, and I sell them as soon as I reach a % of gains.
-I don’t know where the money went.
-Ok, I lied.
-It went to eating out and being vain.
-So I started again.
+I’ve been dabbling in investments since 6 years ago, but I wasn’t consistent.
+I also sell them as soon as I reach a % of gain.
+All the money went to eating out and being vain.
+So, I started again.
 This time around, I’ll avoid taking out the money.

-My net worth is mostly attributable to the net asset value of the condo — Php 717,050.00 = List Price (Php 2,607,000.00) less Outstanding Loan (Php 1,172,000.00) / 2.
-I took out the mortgage for the condo 5 years before I got married.
-To simplify things, I just divided its net value by 2 now that it’s a conjugal property.
-I didn’t want to bother with accounting for the percentage of my contributions to the mortgage.
+My net worth is mostly attributable to the net asset value of the condo of Php 717,050.00 (List Price less Outstanding Loan ÷ 2).
+I got the mortgage for the condo 5 years before I got married.
+Now that it’s a conjugal property, I just divided the net value by 2 to keep things simple.
+I don’t want to bother with accounting for the percentage of my contributions to the mortgage.

 If we computed for my net worth with only my liquid assets, I would be in the red, Php -24,734.62.

 The credit card debt is from several wedding and christmas gift purchases I incurred this month.
-This is something I will NEVER do again.
+This is something I hope I NEVER do again.

 I am also paying off a personal loan (85% medical expenses) for Php 10,000+/month.
-I will be done with it by September 2020 but I’m contemplating if I should pay it off with my 13th month salary.
-I’ll have to check with the bank if it’ll cost me more than the interest.
+I will be done with it by September 2020 but I’m contemplating if I should just pay for it in full with my 13th month salary.
+I’ll have to check with the bank if the charges from terminating the loan sooner would cost more than the interest.